 From Haneda Airport

-The closest of the two airports to the city, Haneda, is just 18 km (11 miles) from the city center on Tokyo Bay.
+The closest of the two airports to the city, Haneda, is just 18 km (11 miles) from the city centre on Tokyo Bay.
 It’s well-connected to the city with plenty of transport options including train, bus or taxi.
 The quickest option is by train, with the Airport Express leaving every 30 minutes to Shinagawa Station.
-There, you can change to another line to head into the center.
+There, you can change to another line to head into the centre.
 The trip should cost US$4-6, or you can also purchase 24, 48 or 72-hour subway tickets.

 The other public transport option is to take the Express Airport Bus (our preferred option), which will take around an hour to get to Shinjuku Station.
 Depending on where in Tokyo you want to go, there are other shuttles and buses available at Haneda.
 Check the different timetables here.